-- Ø Morphine, the most commonly used product for the treatment of acute, post-operative pain, is manufactured and distributed by several generic pharmaceutical companies. - Ø DepoDur® is an extended release injectable formulation of morphine that is marketed by EKR Therapeutics, Inc. - \varnothing Other generic injectable opioids, including fentanyl, meperidine and hydromorphone. - Ø Ketorolac (brand name Toradol®), an injectable NSAID, is also manufactured and distributed by several generic pharmaceutical companies.
+- Ø Morphine, the most commonly used product for the treatment of acute, post-operative pain, is manufactured and distributed by several generic pharmaceutical companies. - Ø DepoDur® is an extended release injectable formulation of morphine that is marketed by EKR Therapeutics, Inc. - Ø Other generic injectable opioids, including fentanyl, meperidine and hydromorphone, address this market. - Ø Ketorolac (brand name Toradol®), an injectable NSAID, is also manufactured and distributed by several generic pharmaceutical companies.

 We are aware of other product candidates in development to treat acute pain including injectable NSAIDs, novel opioids, new formulations of existing therapies and extended release anesthetics.
 We believe the companies developing injectable, non-narcotic analgesics for the treatment of post-surgical pain are the primary potential competitors to Caldolor.
-Cadence Pharmaceuticals Inc. is developing an injectable formulation of acetaminophen for the treatment of pain and fever, and Javelin Pharmaceuticals Inc. is developing an injectable form of an NSAID. diclofenac.
+Cadence Pharmaceuticals Inc. has filed for FDA regulatory approval of an injectable formulation of acetaminophen for the treatment of pain and fever, for which it has received priority review, and Javelin Pharmaceuticals Inc. is developing an injectable form of an NSAID, diclofenac.